Overcome Betrayal Trauma with an Online EMDR Therapist

 • Symptoms may include nightmares, flashbacks, and difficulty trusting others.

-• Healing from betrayal trauma involves addressing the emotional wounds and rebuilding trust in oneself and others.
+• Healing from betrayal trauma involves processing emotional wounds.
+It also involves rebuilding trust in oneself and others.

 Symptoms of Betrayal Trauma

-• Anxiety and Hypervigilance: Constant worry, fear of being hurt again, or difficulty feeling safe even in familiar surroundings.
+• Anxiety and Hypervigilance: Constantly worrying and fearing getting hurt again.
+Sometimes people have difficulty feeling safe even in familiar surroundings.

-• Trust Issues: Struggling to trust others, even those who were not involved in the betrayal, and feeling suspicious of their intentions.
+• Trust Issues: Struggling to trust others, even those who were not involved in the betrayal.
+You can feel suspicious of people's intentions, even when they are good.

-• Intrusive Thoughts and Memories: Persistent thoughts or memories of the betrayal that intrude upon daily life, often accompanied by strong emotional reactions.
+• Intrusive Thoughts and Memories: Persistent thoughts or memories of the betrayal.
+Thinking about the betrayal impacts your life and you experience strong emotional reactions.

-• Difficulty Concentrating: Finding it hard to focus on tasks or responsibilities due to preoccupation with the betrayal and its aftermath.
+• Difficulty Concentrating: You find it difficult to focus on tasks or responsibilities.

-1. Seek Support: Reach out to friends, family, or a therapist who can offer empathy and understanding during this challenging time.
+1. Get Support.
+Reach out to friends or family who can offer empathy and understanding during this challenging time.
+You can also reach out for professional help.
+Counselling may be helpful if you have symptoms of depression or anxiety.

-2. Practice Self-Care: Take time to prioritize your well-being by engaging in activities that bring you comfort and relaxation, such as exercise, meditation, or hobbies.
+2. Practice Self-Care.
+Take time to focus on your well-being.
+It's important that you continue to do activities that bring you comfort and joy (even if you don't feel like it).
+Consider engaging in things like relaxation, exercise, meditation, or hobbies.

-3. Set Boundaries: Establish clear boundaries with the person who betrayed you to protect yourself from further harm and allow for emotional healing.
+3. Set Boundaries.
+Establish clear boundaries with the person who betrayed you.
+This will give you some power back.
+It can also protect you from further harm and allow for emotional healing.

-4. Express Your Feelings: Allow yourself to acknowledge and express your emotions, whether through journaling, art, or talking with a trusted confidant.
+4. Express Your Feelings.
+Allow yourself to acknowledge and express your emotions.
+You can do this through journaling, art, or talking with a trusted confidant.
+You could also do this with a psychotherapist.

-5. Consider Therapy: Explore therapy options like EMDR therapy, which can help you process and overcome the trauma in a supportive environment.
+5. Consider Therapy.
+Explore treatment options like EMDR.
+Therapy can help you process and overcome the trauma in a supportive environment.

-7. Rebuild Trust: As you progress in your healing journey, gradually work towards rebuilding trust in yourself and others, starting with small steps and incremental progress.
+7. Rebuild Trust.
+As you progress in your healing journey, work towards rebuilding trust in yourself and others.
+You can start with small steps and incremental progress.

 Treatments for Betrayal Trauma